Stop Child Trafficking and Exploitation

 Protection of Children from Violence and Abuse

 Children worldwide suffer from abhorrent acts of violence, exploitation and abuse—horrors no child should ever know or experience.
-Over 300 million of them are subjected to hazardous physical labor, commercial sex exploitation, fighting as child soldiers, and child trafficking.
+More than 85 million of them are subjected to hazardous physical labor, commercial sex exploitation, fighting as child soldiers, and child trafficking.
 Others are irrevocably harmed by cultural practices such as female genital mutilation and early marriage.
 Without basic protections, children are at risk of death, disease, poor physical and mental development, and homelessness.

 UNICEF cooperates with governments, NGOs, and international organizations to stop abuse and violence towards children and to protect vulnerable young people through widespread advocacy of legislation, monitoring systems and rehabilitation and recovery programs.
 We also work with communities to address harmful practices and empower children through educational, life-skills and prevention programs.